Cats

-It’s well proven that keeping your cats indoors helps keep them healthy, avoiding many risks.
-The average lifespan of an outdoor cat is 1-5 years, while indoor cats may live up to 20 years!
+Keeping your cats indoors helps keep them healthy, avoiding many risks.
+The average lifespan of an outdoor cat is 1-5 years, while indoor cats may live up to 20 years.
 Free-roaming, outdoor cats are at risk of predation and attacks from other animals, traffic collisions, poisoning, and other dangers.
-Cats can additionally contract diseases and fleas, often times from other pets or feral cats.
-Caring for pets indoors will support the safety and health of your cat long term.
+Outdoor cats are also at greater risk of contracting diseases and fleas.
+Keeping cats indoors keeps them safe and healthy.

 Cats & Birds: Common Misconceptions